tomto66/Topiary-Presetz/README.md

 ## Compatibility / Testing

-* Tested/Compiled with Juce 5.3 / Visual Studio 2017 / VST2 / Windows10/X64
+* Tested/Compiled with Juce 5.3 / Visual Studio 2017 / VST2 / Windows10/X64.
-* Tested with no issues in Cantabile 3 and Cubase LE
+* Tested with no issues in Cantabile 3, Cubase LE and Reaper.

 ## Installing binaries